 4. Dew Claws In Tracks

 So many nieve hunters say that when you can see the dew claws in a track that it is automatically a huge buck.
 Any deer can leave dew claw prints depending on how it stands, how fast they are going, or if they are scraping.
 There are many ways to tell the story of a track but remeber all deer have dew claws not just the giants!

 5. Scent is not That Complicated

-While dressing in scent free clothes and making sure you wash in scent free soap is important, many hunters are very paranoid about their scent.
-Placing your stand in the right spot and be virtually undetectable.
-Try to secluded, the higher ground you can get the better so try hunting a valley if your having trouble with scent.
+While dressing in scent-free clothes and making sure you wash in scent-free soap is important, many hunters are very paranoid about their scent.
+Placing your stand in the right spot can make you virtually undetectable.
+The higher ground you can get the better so try hunting a valley if you are having trouble with scent.

 Thanks for reading my article about whitetail deer hunting myths.
 I hoped you enjoyed it and learned something you didn’t already know.
 If you like my content subscribe for my weekly update.

 Omega Outdoors is an affiliate of Amazon.com.
 The content created by Omega Outdoors is strictly the opinion of the author.